-The Rediscovery Centre launched its first in a series of Circular Economy Conversations.
-These events will focus on raising awareness and fostering discussions on different aspects of the circular economy.
-Our first Circular Economy Conversation took place on the 11th of July on Construction and Demolition.
+As the National Centre for the Circular Economy, the Rediscovery Centre runs a series of Circular Economy Conversations.
+These events focus on raising awareness and fostering discussions on different aspects of the circular economy.
+Previous Circular Economy Conversations focused on circular Fashion, Construction & Demolition, and sustainable Hempcrete construction.

 Construction & Demolition